pat-earl/faculty-page/src/teaching/2020-2021/223-adv-sci-program/hw/hw3.md

 2. Retrieve the subset of content that have "TV Show" in the type field.
 3. From this subset, keep the following fields: "show_id", "title", "director", "country", "date_added", "duration".
-4. Sort the shows based in descending order based on the number of seasons (*Duration* field).
+4. Sort the shows in descending order based on the number of seasons (*Duration* field).
 5. Write the data to a JSON file using the Python *JSON* library.

 The output must have the following format for each show: